afcondon/purescript-d3v4/README.md

 $ npm run example-default
 ```

-If you serve http from the examples directory - as for example...
+If you serve http from the install directory - as for example...

 ```
-$ cd examples
 $ python -m SimpleHTTPServer
 ```

-...you should be able to see all five of these simple demos run now.
+...you should be able to see all five of these simple demos run now from the simple demo page at `[install_dir]/index.html`

 ### Some resources about visualization generally...